July 18-20, 2021 – Three Day & Two Night Cruise From Port Townsend to Favorite Local Gunkholes

 Starting Sunday morning, the day after the Pocket Yacht Palooza boat show, boaters are invited to join this mini-cruise to some favorite destinations close to Port Townsend.
 We will enjoy three days of cruising together, with one night at Kilisut Harbor (either Fort Flagler or Mystery Bay) and the other at Mats Mats Bay.
 We will cover anywhere from 6 to 18 miles each day, and should have lots of time for relaxing and enjoying each other’s company, good food, and maybe even some music in the evenings and mornings.

 The final itinerary will be decided upon as the event grows closer, but here is the tentative plan based on the tides.
-There will be some very low tides at night during this cruise, from -3.9 to -4.4.
-More details will be provided as the event draws closer.
+There will be a few negative tides, -.45 the first night, and -1.47 the next (at PT).

 Day 1 – Port Townsend to Kilisut Harbor – (3-6 Miles)